PCSX2/pcsx2/README.md

 - Because of copyright issues, and the complexity of trying to work around it, you need a BIOS dump extracted from a legitimately-owned PS2 console to use the emulator.
 For more information about the BIOS and how to get it from your console, visit [this page](https://pcsx2.net/config-guide/official-english-pcsx2-configuration-guide.html#Bios).

 - PCSX2 mainly takes advantage of 2 CPU cores.
 As of [this commit](https://github.com/PCSX2/pcsx2/commit/ac9bf45) PCSX2 can now take advantage of more than 2 cores using the MTVU speedhack.
-This can be a significant speedup on CPUs with 3+ cores, however on GS-limited games (or on CPUs with fewer than 2 cores) it may be a slowdown.
+This can be a significant speedup on CPUs with 3+ cores, but it may be a slowdown on GS-limited games (or on CPUs with fewer than 2 cores).

 # Screenshots